INDEX OF ALL 800+ POSTS➢ 2009 till now : Click for everything at Shapers of the 80s...

 “Melly conceded this point to Lennon… With rock’n’roll groups, led by The Beatles, pulling in students, previously jazz’s natural audience, ‘the game was up’, as Melly succinctly puts it.
 Lennon relished the kill.”
 On that cramped stage in that desperate year of 1961, Coleman maintains: “Lennon’s demeanour could be likened to that of a caged tiger.
 Here, he honed his short-sighted, head-tilted, legs-astride stance into a statement of defiance, much more than mere music.”

 The Cavern residency was a testament to the determination of the man who had been a founder-member of The Quarrymen in 1956.
-Let’s not forget that the world-beating band who evolved from them also played four seasons in the German city of Hamburg between their bass player Stuart Sutcliffe eventually naming them The Beatles in August 1960, and securing their first recording contract in June 1962 with EMI, which was to turn them into the most famous pop group in history.
+Let’s not forget that the world-beating band who evolved from them also played four seasons in the German city of Hamburg between their bass player Stuart Sutcliffe eventually naming them The Beetles in August 1960 [a spelling Lennon later changed to reflect the beat], and securing their first recording contract in June 1962 with EMI, which was to turn them into the most famous pop group in history.

 So how many gigs did these musicians from Liverpool have to play in order to clinch a deal with a major London label in an era when the metropolis viewed the provinces as a foreign land?
 These were the dark ages before the internet, when television was only starting to replace newspapers as the mass medium, and when many singers upped their vocal register as far as falsetto to be heard clearly through the latest piece of technology, the handheld transistor radio.